2008 CALIFORNIA BILL INFORMATION

 (Fish & Game Code)

 As amended in Assembly (Public Safety) March 11.
-2008, the oral
+2008, the

-adopting regulations that permit, during archery season, the use
+consider adopting regulations that permit, during archery

 Assembly Water, Parks & Wildlife Policy Analysis, April 1, 2008